jonasdevzero/jonasdevzero/README.md

 # Dev[0] - Hi Devs :facepunch:

-My name is Jonas and I love programming and its way of dealing with the world's problems and abstracting from programs that help other people's lives.
+My name is Jonas, also known as devzero, and I :heart: programming and its way of dealing with the world's problems and abstracting from programs that help other people's lives.
 I am currently learning to program to become a full stack :rocket:

 <br /> :mortar_board: &nbsp; I am currently committed to learning more about React